wpkitpro/wpkit/readme.txt

 == Copyright ==

-WpKit WordPress Theme, (C) 2023 wpkit.pro
+WpKit WordPress Theme, (C) 2023 WpKit.pro
 WpKit is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify